LivePersonInc/developer-center/pages/documents/GettingStarted/create-api-keys.md

 3. Open the API tab and click **Add new**.

 {:.notice}
-Alternatively, you can click on an existing key to edit its privileges.
+Alternatively, you can click on an existing key to edit its privileges rather than create a new one.

 {:start="4"}
 4. Provide the name of the application and the developer name.
 Optionally you can provide a description of the app by clicking the **Add description** link below the Application name field.